khk0131/MGNN/README.md

 # MGNN
-Hello!MGNN is used for neural network potential based on equivariant graph neural network
+Hello!
+MGNN is used for neural network potential based on equivariant graph neural network